nayzo/NzoUrlEncryptorBundle/README.md

 NzoUrlEncryptorBundle
 =====================

-The UrlEncryptorBundle is a Symfony2 Bundle used to Encrypt and Decrypt the variables passed to the url and links and to provide more security in term of access to your project.
+The NzoUrlEncryptorBundle is a Symfony2 Bundle used to Encrypt and Decrypt the variables passed variables through url and links and to provide more security in term of access to your project.
+It prevent users from reading and modifying sensitive data sent through the url.

 Features include: